McCarthy commits to key concession in call with frustrated lawmakers but it's no guarantee he'll win speakership

 McCarthy said he disagreed with Gaetz's characterization, arguing that the rest of the conference can't support the threshold as low as one person.
 "It's not about me," the California Republican said.
 However, he asked Gaetz if he could get to "yes" if McCarthy came down to a one-person threshold, to which Gaetz was still non-committal and said if it was a real offer, he would entertain it.

+Other notable items that might be of interest: The rules package prohibits remote hearings and markups, does away with staffer unionization efforts and allows the House Ethics Committee to take ethic complaints from the public.

-House Republicans are planning to release their final rules package, which will formalize a number of these concessions, later Sunday evening.
-But sources cautioned that nothing is truly final until the package is passed.
+While this package is being billed as final, GOP sources have cautioned that nothing is final until it's passed.

-After the House elects a speaker and swears in members, lawmakers vote on the rules package, which governs how the House operates.
+After the House elects a speaker and swears in members, lawmakers vote on the rules package, which governs how the chamber operates.

 The-CNN-Wire